rubin-dp0/cst-dev/AMM_detritus/nb9a_command_line.rst

   :width: 1500
   :alt: QuantumGraph diagram for custom coaddition

 Light gray rectangles with rounded corners represent data, whereas darker gray rectangles with sharp corners represent pipeline ``Tasks``.
-The arrows interconnecting the data and ``Tasks`` illustrate the data processing flow.
+The arrows connecting the data and ``Tasks`` illustrate the data processing flow.
 The data processing starts at the top, with the ``calexp`` calibrated single-exposure images.
-The ``makeWarp`` ``Task`` is applied to generate reprojected "warp" images from the various input ``calexp`` images, and finally the ``assembleCoadd`` ``Task`` combines the warps into ``deepCoadd`` coadded products (light gray boxes along the bottom).
+The ``makeWarp`` ``Task`` is applied to generate reprojected "warp" images from the various input ``calexp`` images, and finally the ``assembleCoadd`` ``Task`` combines the warps into ``deepCoadd`` coadded products (light gray boxes along the bottom row).

 Step 4.
 Deploy your custom coadd processing
 ===========================================

 As you might guess, the custom coadd processing is run via the ``pipetask run`` command.
 Because this processing takes longer than prior steps, it's worth adding a little bit of "infrastructure" around your ``pipetask run`` command to perform logging and timing.
-First, let's start my making a directory into which you'll send the log file of the coaddition processing:
+First, let's start by making a directory into which you'll send the log file of the coaddition processing:

 .. code-block::